Araffe/vdc-networking-lab/readme.md

 **Figure 19:** NSG Flow Log Settings

 **4)** In order to view data from the NSG logs, we must initiate some traffic that will flow through the NSG.
-SSH to the OnPrem_VM virtual machine as described earlier in the lab.
+SSH to the OnPrem_VM1 virtual machine as described earlier in the lab.
 From here, use the curl command to view the demo app on Spoke1\_VM1 (through the load balancer) and attempt to SSH to the same VM (this will fail):

 <pre lang="...">
 curl http://10.1.1.4